aria-verify/GyreInABox.jl/docs/src/index.md

-The below example illustrates setting up and running a simulation of the model with the default parameter values and configuration modulo changing the model to record only a horizontal (surface) slice and depth slice along longitude axis as outputs.
+The below example illustrates setting up and running a simulation of the model with the default parameter values and configuration modulo changing the model to record only a horizontal (surface) slice and depth slice along longitude axis as outputs, and decreasing the progress message update frequency.
 The resulting horizontal and depth slices of simulated fields are recorded as an animation using CairoMakie.
 A coarse default grid size (60 × 60 × 15) and small simulation time (60 days) are set so as to allow a simulation to run in around 5 minutes on a CPU, but if running on a GPU (controlled by `architecture` keyword argument to `GyreInABoxConfiguration`) then finer spatial discretizations and longer simulation times can easily be used.

 ```@example
 using Oceananigans.Units
 using GyreInABox

 parameters = GyreInABoxParameters()
-output_types = (LongitudeDepthSlice(), HorizontalSlice())
-configuration = GyreInABoxConfiguration(output_types=output_types)
+configuration = GyreInABoxConfiguration(
+    output_types=(LongitudeDepthSlice(), HorizontalSlice()),
+    progress_message_interval=400
+)
 run_simulation(parameters, configuration)
-for output_type in output_types
-    record_animation(configuration, output_type)
-end
+record_animations(configuration)
 nothing # hide
 ```